 If you travel out of high season, you should be fine finding accommodation.
 The key is to be flexible.

-You can also consider Airbnb (click the link for a discount off your first stay).
+You can also consider Airbnb (click the link for a discount on your first stay).
 Not only will you find apartments but also studios, cabins, private rooms in homes and all manner of different, quirky and alternate accommodation.

 When checking prices, don’t forget to factor in service and cleaning fees.
-To see the full charge, enter your dates, and you will see on the right-hand side of the page, the cost per night and any associated fees.
+To see the full charge, enter your dates, and you will see on the right-hand side of the page the cost per night and any associated fees.

 I also like to search for Super Hosts and read the reviews.
 You should only communicate with your host on the Airbnb site.
-Do not use any links they provide (which they should not), log onto your account first to ensure you are on the Airbnb website before communicating.
+Do not use any links they provide (which they should not); log onto your account first to ensure you are on the Airbnb website before communicating.

 You can also consider Glamping or camping.
 Camping grounds in Europe provide fantastic facilities, including grocery stores and restaurants.
 If you want ready-made facilities such as tents, cabins, mobile homes and more, check out companies like EuroCamp (highly recommended by a work colleague) and Canvas Holidays (I have no recommendation for this one), both UK companies or we used the Dutch company, Tentsetters (you will need to use Google Translate for this website) for a week in Lake Bled.

 It was a fantastic experience.
 I would be happy to do it again.
 This type of holiday is how a lot of Europeans spend their summer holidays.